I think to add to what Dr. Makhambeni said, we do acknowledge this problem

 Mr. Chairman, I thought I was never going to meet you.
 My name is Alex

 Niven.
-I recently passed my fifty-first birthday and think my hand has been
+I recently passed my fifty-first birthday and think my hand

 up so long that my